 In general, we want to avoid spreading EA ideas through low-fidelity channels, like political arguments on Twitter, and instead use high-fidelity environments, like one-on-one conversations.

 The Awareness/Inclination Model considers two factors relevant to movement building: how aware people are of a movement's ideas, and how favorably they feel, or would feel, towards the ideas.
-Owen Cotton-Barratt argues that it is more important to focus on increasing awareness than improving inclination, if:
+It may be more important to focus on increasing awareness than improving inclination, if: